SAP Articles

 5. SAP Activate Best Practices

-First, you need to match your templates with the SAP Activate steps.
+First, you need to incorporate the SAP Activate steps.
 This isn’t just about having documents – it’s about following the process.
 I worked with a retail store that tried to skip parts and ended up redoing three months of work.
 Your templates should follow each phase to keep your project on track.

 When changing templates, I tell my clients to be picky.
 You can adjust them for your business, but don’t change everything.
 I’ve found keeping about 80% standard and changing 20% works best.
 Your industry needs should guide what you change.